PRTG/PythonMiniProbe/README.md

 - make the file "probe_installer.py" executable (e.g. "chmod 755 probe_installer.py")
 - within the folder you placed the probe.py file create another folder called "logs" (mkdir logs)
 - run the probe installer (e.g. "python probe_installer.py")
+- when asked for a username by the installer script, please choose "root" for now

 The miniprobe should now be started.
 You should also be able to start/stop the same using the command /etc/init.d/probe.sh start resp. /etc/init.d/probe.sh stop